10 – Millennium

 Here we have the third single from I’ve Been Expecting You.
 It entered the top five in the United Kingdom and the B side was the live version of “Let Me Entertain You.”
 In 2017 Williams played at the One Love concert in Manchester in memory of the victims of the terror attack at an Ariana Grande concert.
 He opened and closed his set by getting the crowd to sing a terrace chant of the song’s chorus by changing the lyrics to “Manchester, were strong.”

 # 5 – She’s The One

-Kicking off the second half of this list we have a song which is a cover of a song originally by World Peace.
+Kicking off the second half of this list we have a song that is a cover of a song originally by World Peace.
 This version was released in 1998.
-In most countries it was released as a single track with two exceptions being the UK and New Zealand where it was released as a double A Side with “Its Only Us.”
+In most countries, it was released as a single track with two exceptions being in the UK and New Zealand where it was released as a double A-Side with “Its Only Us.”

 # 4 – Rock DJ